OpenHarmony-TPC/chromium_src/docs/webui_explainer.md

 renderer process has been created, special care is required to communicate with the renderer if reliable message passing is required.

+### WebUIConfig
+A `WebUIConfig` contains minimal possible logic and information for determining whether a certain subclass of `WebUIController` should be created for a given URL.

+A `WebUIConfig` holds information about the host and scheme (`chrome://` or [`chrome-untrusted://`](chrome_untrusted.md)) that the controller serves.

+A `WebUIConfig` may contain logic to check if the WebUI is enabled for a given `BrowserContext` and url (e.g., if relevant feature flags are enabled/disabled, if the url path is valid, etc).

+A `WebUIConfig` can invoke the `WebUIController`'s constructor in its `CreateWebUIControllerForURL` method.

+`WebUIConfig`s are created at startup when factories are registered, so should be lightweight.

 ### WebUIController

 A `WebUIController` is the brains of the operation, and is responsible for